NxPKG/khulnasoft-docs/content/email-security/email-configuration/enhanced-detections/business-email-compromise/o365-directory-guide.md

 # Office 365 directory integration

-Cloudflare Area 1 can integrate with Office 365 to retrieve user and group information.
+Khulnasoft Area 1 can integrate with Office 365 to retrieve user and group information.
 This can be used to enforce the Business Email Compromise configuration to prevent user impersonation.

 ## 1. Authorize Area 1 with Office 365 for Directory Access

-You need to authorize Cloudflare Area 1 to make connections into your [Office 365 tenant](https://learn.microsoft.com/en-us/microsoft-365/solutions/tenant-management-overview) to retrieve your directory details.
+You need to authorize Khulnasoft Area 1 to make connections into your [Office 365 tenant](https://learn.microsoft.com/en-us/microsoft-365/solutions/tenant-management-overview) to retrieve your directory details.
 The account used to authorize will require the **Privileged authentication admin** and **Privileged role admin** roles.

 ### How does the authorization work?